JonnyHaystack/i3-resurrect/README.md

 launch that program, you can add an explicit window class to command mapping in the config file.

-For example, gnome-terminal's process is gnome-terminal-server, but we need to launch it with the command gnome-terminal.
+For example, gnome-terminal's process is gnome-terminal-server, but we need to launch it with the command `gnome-terminal`.
 To get this working, you would put the following in your config file:

 ```
 {